How are tendon overuse injuries treated?

 Photo of a man holding a cool pack on his elbow

 It is best to talk to your doctor about which treatment approach would be suitable for you.
 In Germany, treatments that are prescribed by a doctor (e.g. physical therapy) are usually paid for by statutory health insurers.
 Most of the options mentioned above are low-risk treatments.
-Injections or surgery, on the other hand, are associated with a higher risk of side effects and complications.
-So these options are only considered if the symptoms don't improve over the long term despite resting the tendon and trying out low-risk treatments.
+Surgery or the use of injections has a higher risk of side effects and complications.
+So these options are only considered if the symptoms don't improve over the long term.

 If you continue to put too much strain on the affected tendon, the tissue can't recover properly.
 The continuing strain can lead to more damage, making the tendon more prone to injuries.
 It may even become partially or completely torn (tendon rupture).

-The exercises may hurt a little, but the pain should only occur while stretching and not be any worse after doing the exercises than it was before.
-So it’s important to have the physical therapist show you how to do the exercises properly.
+The exercises may hurt a little, but the pain should not be much worse after doing the exercises than it was before.
+So can be helpful to have the physical therapist show you how to do the exercises properly.
 The therapist can also let you know immediately if you are doing them wrong.
 Once you have learned how to do the exercises, you can do them at home or at work too.

 Depending on which tendon is affected, various exercises can be done:

-• If it is the Achilles tendon, for example, you can stand on the bottom step of the stairs (facing the stairs) with your heels sticking out over the edge of the step a little.
-Then you slowly lower your heels.
-After that, you tense your calf muscles a little, bring your feet back up into the starting position, and repeat.
+If it is the Achilles tendon, for example, you can stand on the bottom step of the stairs (facing the stairs) with your heels sticking out over the edge of the step a little so that you are on your tiptoes.
+Then slowly lower your heels.
+After that, you tense your calf muscles a little, bring your feet back up into the starting position, and briefly take any weight off the affected foot.
+Then repeat these steps.

-• If the patellar (kneecap) tendon is affected, similar exercises are suitable.
+If the patellar (kneecap) tendon is affected, similar exercises are suitable.
 These are often special modified squats.
 Exercises for sore tendons in the elbow aim to stretch and strengthen the muscles in the forearm.
-You will find instructions on how to do these exercises in our information on tennis elbow.
-The physical therapist will usually do a combination of different exercises with you.
-Exercise machines and weights are sometimes used too.

 Short-term use of painkillers

-Painkillers such as NSAIDs (non-steroidal ) can be used to relieve the pain.
+Pain relievers such as nonsteroidal (NSAIDs) are one way to relieve symptoms.
+NSAIDs include, for example, acetylsalicylic acid (the drug in medicines like Aspirin), ibuprofen, and diclofenac, which can be taken in tablet form.
 They are usually well tolerated but can have side effects such as nausea or stomach pain.
 If they aren’t prescribed by a doctor, they shouldn't be used for longer than a few days.

 These medications are also available in the form of creams or gels.
 They are applied to the affected area to relieve the pain.